ICJIA/icjia-accessibility-portal/content/faqs.md

 **Example for a chart:**

-- **Alt text:** "Line graph showing ICJIA grant funding from 2020-2025.
+- **Alt text:** "Line graph showing agency grant funding from 2020-2025.
 Full data in table below."
 - **Below the image:** An accessible HTML table with the actual numbers

 **For infographics or images with lots of text:**